Blog

 • Improved wetting of the solder

-High process reliability and reproducibility in vapor phase soldering
+High process reliability and reproducibility in vapour phase soldering

-Another decisive advantage of vapor phase soldering is the high reproducibility of the process.
+Another decisive advantage of vapour phase soldering is the high reproducibility of the process.

-As the physical properties of the medium determine the temperature curve, extremely stable and repeatable process conditions are created.
+As the physical properties of the medium determine the temperature profile, extremely stable and repeatable process conditions are created.
 This reduces fluctuations and ensures consistently high quality.

 This is particularly relevant for: